Defman21/Oceamodo/README.md

 Building
 ========
-* Go to folder where you extract sources of this skin.
+* Go to the folder with the source.
-* Open terminal in this folder (or navigate to folder from the terminal).
+* Open the terminal in this folder (or navigate to the folder from the terminal).
 * Run:
 * For Windows: `koext.py build --unjarred`
 * For *nix (Mac OS and Linux): `koext build --unjarred`